-Francesca Zambello is an internationally recognized director of opera and theater, as well as General Director of the Glimmerglass Festival since 2010 and Artistic Director of Washington National Opera at the Kennedy Center since 2012.
-She has also served as the Artistic Advisor to the San Francisco Opera from 2005-2011 and as the Artistic Director of the Skylight Theater from 1987-1992.
-In her current roles at the Kennedy Center and Glimmerglass Festival, she is responsible for producing twelve productions annually.
-She has initiated major commissioning programs for new works in both companies that have resulted in productions of many large and small-scaled productions.
-Both organizations have thrived financially and increased their national and international profiles as a result of her artistic vision and leadership.
+Francesca Zambello is an internationally recognized director of opera and theater, as well as Artistic & General Director of the Glimmerglass Festival since 2010 and Artistic Director of Washington National Opera at the Kennedy Center since 2013.
+Both organizations have thrived artistically and financially while increasing their national and international profiles because of her vision and leadership.
+She also served as the Artistic Advisor to the San Francisco Opera from 2005-2011 and as the Artistic Director of the Skylight Theater from 1987-1992.

-Francesca Zambello has been awarded the Chevalier des Arts et des Lettres by the French government for her contribution to French culture and the Russian Federation’s medal for Service to Culture.
-Other honors for her work include three Olivier Awards from the London Society of Theaters and two Evening Standard Awards for Best Musical and Best Opera.
-She has also received the award for Best Company Achievement.
-She was awarded twice the French Grand Prix des Critiques for her work at the Paris Opera.
-She has received the Medallion Society Award from the San Francisco Opera recognizing 30 years of work for the company.
-Other awards include Best Production in Japan, the Palme d’Or in Germany, the Golden Mask in Russia and the Helpmann Award in Australia.
+She has been named a Chevalier des Arts et des Lettres by the French government and a Knight with the Order of the Star of Italy, and she is a recipient of the Russian Federation’s Arts Medal.
+Other honors include three Olivier Awards from the London Society of Theatres and two Evening Standard Awards.
+She has twice received the French Grand Prix des Critiques for her work at the Paris Opera.
+She also received the Medallion Society Award from San Francisco Opera, recognizing 30 years’ of directing and leadership work for the company.

 An American who grew up in Europe, Ms. Zambello speaks French, Italian, German, and Russian.
-She attended Moscow University in 1976 and graduated cum laude from Colgate University in 1978.
-She has also served as an adjunct professor at Yale University.
-Zambello began her career as an Assistant Director to the late Jean-Pierre Ponnelle.
-Francesca Zambello lives in New York with her wife, Faith Gay, a founding partner at Selendy and Gay, and step-son, Jackson.
+She attended Moscow University in 1976 and graduated cum laude in 1978 from Colgate University, where she also holds an honorary doctorate.
+She has served as an adjunct professor at Yale University and a guest lecturer at Harvard University and The Juilliard School.
+Zambello lives in New York City and Cooperstown, NY with her wife, Faith Gay, a founding partner at Selendy & Gay, and son, Jackson.